 Here is the methodology we used to develop this guide.

-There are 76 products in the 2019 version of our *Privacy Not Included buyer’s guide.
-These products fit into six categories — Toys & Games, Smart Home, Entertainment, Wearables, Health & Exercise, and Pets.
+There are 136 products in the 2020 version of our *Privacy Not Included buyer’s guide.
+These products fit into seven categories—Toys & Games, Smart Home, Home Office (*new), Entertainment, Wearables, Health & Exercise, and Pets.

 The goal was to select connected products that were likely to be popular during the holiday season and beyond.
-We selected products that were top sellers on Amazon Prime Day, products featured in the Target Open House, and products that were highly rated across a variety of consumer product websites such as Wirecutter, The Toy Insider, PC Magazine, Tech Radar, and Gear Brain.
+We worked with a research firm to provide us with a list of top products in each of our product categories.
+From there, we refined the list based on our own research of top selling products that were highly rated across a variety of consumer product websites such as Consumer Reports, Wirecutter, The Toy Insider, PC Magazine, Tech Radar, and Gear Brain.

 Minimum Security Requirements

-Device should use encryption in transit and at rest (where applicable).
-The product must use encryption for all of its network communications functions and capabilities, ensuring that communications aren’t eavesdropped or modified in transit.
+A product should use encryption in transit and at rest (where applicable).
+The product must use encryption for all of its network communications functions and capabilities, ensuring that communications aren’t eavesdropped on or modified in transit.
 User data should be encrypted when it is stored.